Itanium: Chipsets

-Prior to the 9300-series (Tukwila), chipsets were needed to connect to the main memory and I/O devices, as the front-side bus to the chipset was the sole connection out of the processor (except for TAP (JTAG) and SMBus for debugging and system configuration).
-Two generations of buses existed, the original Itanium processor system bus (a.k.a.
+Prior to the 9300-series (Tukwila), chipsets were needed to connect to the main memory and I/O devices, as the front-side bus to the chipset was the sole operational connection to the processor.
+Two generations of buses existed: the original Itanium processor system bus (a.k.a.
 Merced bus) had a 64 bit data width and 133 MHz clock with DDR (266 MT/s), being soon superseded by the 128-bit 200 MHz DDR (400 MT/s) Itanium 2 processor system bus (a.k.a.
 McKinley bus), which later reached 533 and 667 MT/s.
 Up to four CPUs per single bus could be used, but prior to the 9000-series the bus speeds of over 400 MT/s were limited to up to two processors per bus.
 As no Itanium chipset could connect to more than four sockets, high-end servers needed multiple interconnected chipsets.

 The "Tukwila" Itanium processor model had been designed to share a common chipset with the Intel Xeon processor EX (Intel's Xeon processor designed for four processor and larger servers).
 The goal was to streamline system development and reduce costs for server OEMs, many of which develop both Itanium- and Xeon-based servers.
 However, in 2013, this goal was pushed back to be "evaluated for future implementation opportunities".

 In the times before on-chip memory controllers and QPI, enterprise server manufacturers differentiated their systems by designing and developing chipsets that interface the processor to memory, interconnections, and peripheral controllers.
 "Enterprise server" referred to the then-lucrative market segment of high-end servers with high reliability, availability and serviceability and typically 16+ processor sockets, justifying their pricing by having a custom system-level architecture with their own chipsets at its heart, with capabilities far beyond what two-socket "commodity servers" could offer.
 Development of a chipset costs tens of millions of dollars and so represented a major commitment to the use of Itanium.

 Neither Intel nor IBM would develop Itanium 2 chipsets to support newer technologies such as DDR2 or PCI Express.

 Before "Tukwila" moved away from the FSB, chipsets supporting such technologies were manufactured by all Itanium server vendors, such as HP, Fujitsu, SGI, NEC, and Hitachi.